 The Group of 77 + China are lobbying for open ended annual transfer payments of \$100 billion.
 China's participation in this group is particularly ironic, as China is currently the largest CO2 emitter in the world, by a factor of approximately two.
-While China is demanding immediate, substantial reductions in emissions by the developed nations, it has indicated that it plans to reach its peak annual emissions by approximately 2030.
+While China is demanding immediate, substantial reductions in emissions by the developed nations, it has indicated that it plans to reach its peak annual emissions by approximately 2030, but is rapidly increasing that peak